iguanacore/iguana_acs_functions/README.md

-# Iguana's Overhaul, funcional changes
+# Iguana's Overhaul, functional changes
 A mod, consisting of functional changes for Amazing Cultivation Simulator, not just fixes.

 ## Currently implemented changes